They say, “Go big or go home.” But sometimes that’s not the best strategy, especially if you’re just dipping your toes in the entrepreneurial waters.

 We promise it’s not as difficult as it sounds.

 1. Build your brand around a theme or topic

-	Every entrepreneur needs a theme, topic, or niche: Something that sets them apart from everyone else who
+Every entrepreneur needs a theme, topic, or niche: Something that sets them apart from everyone else who sells digital products.

 Think about how your expertise applies to your target audience’s: